 When I'm not doing that, I'm stitching.
 I learned that at about the same time I learned how to write, but from my mother.
 She never actually taught me to sew but gave me her fabric scraps and old scissors and a big not-too-sharp needle and let me make stuff sitting under the ironing board while she sewed my entire wardrobe.

 I have loved these two things--writing and stitching by hand--ever since.

-OK, here's the formal stuff: I have a BA and MA in English (not too brilliant in the whole getting-a-lucrative-job area, was I?
-What was I thinking?
-That I wanted to study stuff that interested me) and write artist profiles for a variety of publications (look over there in the sidebar to find links to where I write).
+The formal stuff: I have a BA and MA in English and write artist profiles for a variety of publications.
 I've taught college English and spent way, way too many years subbing in the public secondary schools--so you know nothing much either scares or impresses me.
-I've written five books and hope to write a whole herd more, although I want those to be something different and haven't yet decided what that's going to be.
+I've written five books.
 The first two, Stamp Artistry and New Techniques for Wearable Art, are project-based.
-The next three--Living the Creative Life, Creative Time and Space, and Destination Creativity--are about, duh: creativity.
+The next three--Living the Creative Life, Creative Time and Space, and Destination Creativity--are about creativity.
 The creative life.
 Artists who are living it and and working at it and generously share their experiences and some advice.
-In that last one, they also share some of the workshops they teach at the big retreats, just in case you haven't gotten a chance to go to one of those yet.

 ~~I still have a couple of my baby teeth

 ~~I went to first grade in four different states and remember nothing about it.